mitchellkrogza/Phishing.Database/README.md

 ## Automated Testing

-The testing of the domains and URLs is automated using the awesome [PyFunceble Testing Suite](https://github.com/funilrys/PyFunceble) witten by Nissar Chababy _(AKA [@funilrys](https://github.com/funilrys))_.
+The testing of the domains and URLs is automated using the awesome [PyFunceble Testing Suite](https://github.com/funilrys/PyFunceble) written by Nissar Chababy _(AKA [@funilrys](https://github.com/funilrys))_.
 Over many years in development, this tool has become a robust and reliable source of domain and URL status.
 We use it in an automated environment which actively retests domains and URLs on a regular basis.

 ### Who do we define an active status?